Contents

-- Day 1: Full Day of Acropolis and Surrounding Area
+- Day 1 – Acropolis and Surrounding Ancient Ruins

 - Day 2: National Archaeological Museum of Athens

-- Day 3: Temple of Zeus, Zappio and Panathenaic Stadium
+- Day 3: Temple of Zeus, Zappeion, and Panathenaic Stadium

-- Day 4: Day Trip to the Beach From Athens
+- Day 4 in Athens Itinerary: Day Trip to the Beach From Athens

 - 4 Days in Athens Itinerary Review

-The best way to get around Athens is by foot or through public transportation.
-The subways in Athens are the cleanest subways I have ever been on, but the bus line is the complete opposite.
+The best way to travel around Athens for this 4 day itinerary is by foot or through public transportation.
+The subways in Athens are the cleanest subways I have ever been on, however, the bus line is the complete opposite.

-At the end of the day, we took both and had zero issues.
-You can also call a taxi, private car.
+At the end of the day, we took both options of public transportation and had zero issues.
+You can also call a taxi or a private car to travel around Athens.

-On our first day in Athens, we hit the ground running doing all things Ancient Greece including the famous Acropolis along with a couple of other historic sites.
+On your first day out of 4 days in Athens, I’d suggest hitting all the most important Ancient Greece ruins, including the famous Acropolis, along with a couple of other historic sites.

 Ancient Greece Acropolis

-The Acropolis is a must with 4 days in your Athens itinerary.
-To be honest, if you only had one day in Athens, it should still be here!
+The Acropolis is a must, with 4 days in your Athens itinerary.
+To be honest, if you only had one day in Athens, it should still be spent touring the Acropolis!

-Once you go through the gate, you will get to explore the Odeion of Herodes Atticus Parthenon, Athena Nike, and Erecthion just to name a few.
+Once you go through the gate, you will get to explore ruins, including the Odeion of Herodes Atticus Parthenon, Athena Nike, and Erechtheion, just to name a few.
 It was seriously mind-blowing to see in person!

-The most important thing we learned was arriving early and wearing proper shoes!
+The most important travel tip we learned in Athens was to arrive early and wear proper shoes!
 Within 20 minutes of being at the Acropolis sites, the crowds had grown significantly.
 April is not even the high season in Greece!

-*Insider tip: If you get the 3-day pass, make sure to hold on to it, as you will need it to enter into sites.
+Athens Insider tip: If you get the 3-day Acropolis pass, make sure to hold on to it, as you will need it to enter most Athens sites.

-Next, we headed to the Roman Agora.
+Next, head to the Roman Ancient Agora.
 Built between 19-11 BC, the Roman Agora was where commercial activities took place in Ancient Greece.
-It’s a nice open space with pieces of Doric columns and some arches.
+It’s a large open space with pieces of Doric columns and some arches.

-You can walk right up to them, but do not touch or stand on any of the structure, even though it can seem tempting.
-This spot was not crowded when we went and was really nice to walk through.
+You can walk right up to these ruins, but do not touch or stand on any of the structures, even though it can seem tempting.
+The Roman Agora was less crowded when we went, and it was really nice to walk through.

 Stoa Of Attalos

-After, we continued walking to the Stoa Of Attalos.
+After, take around a 3-minute walk to the Stoa Of Attalos.
 To the left is a building with statues and a small room with encased artifacts.
 One of my favorite pieces was an intricate design of titles!

 You will also notice that many of the artifacts have been restored.
 How can you tell?
-You will notice by the slight discoloration.
+You will notice by a slight discoloration.

-We spent ample time exploring the many ruins, olive, and orange trees throughout the grounds.
-While walking the grounds, it turns into The Athenian Agora which is all the way to the right when entering.
+We spent ample time exploring the many ruins and the olive and orange trees throughout the grounds.
+While walking around Stoa of Attalos, it turns into The Athenian Agora, which is all the way to the right when entering.

-If you eat close to the Stoa of Attalos, you will notice there is a large Flea Market.
-If your anything like me, this is a little opportunity to shop!
+If you eat close to the Stoa of Attalos, which I would recommend, you will notice there is a large Flea Market that is a part of Monastiraki Square.
+If you’re anything like me, this is a little opportunity to shop and eat some authentic Greek food!

-We continued to walk through Plaka’s streets past the ancient street of the tripod Athens where we found beautiful allies, amazing shops, and delicious gelato.
+With 4 days in Athens, it is a must to visit one of the prettiest neighborhoods in Athens, Plaka.
+Find beautiful allies, amazing shops, and delicious gelato.
 This area was very clean compared to other parts of Athens and had more upscale restaurants.

-This was likely one of our favorite places to walk through and where I’d recommend staying.
+Plaka was likely one of our favorite neighborhoods to walk through in Athens and where I’d recommend staying during your trip in Athens.

 Library of Hadrian

 After exploring the shops and Plaka, head to Hadrian’s Library.
-The large marble columns were blinding and it looks as if they have begun to restore this old ruin.
+The large marble columns were blinding, and it looked as if they had begun to restore this old ruin.
 In the same area, you will also see the Church of Saint Asimatos and Tetraconch Church.

 “It was built according to the view by Herculius the Perfect of llliricum (AD 407-412) or by the Empress Eudocia, former Athenais daughter”.

-This spot is full of history and lots to see with instagramable views and fewer crowds than the Acropolis!
+The Library of Hadrian is full of history and lots to see with instagramable photo spots, fewer crowds than the Acropolis, and a must-visit in your 4 days in Athens itinerary!

 Acropolis Museum

-Next, make your way through the charming streets to the Acropolis Museum.
-The Acropolis Museum is beyond a stunning piece of architecture but holds some of the most fantastic art from ancient Greek times.
+Next on your Athens itinerary is the Acropolis Museum.
+The Acropolis Museum is not only a stunning piece of architecture but also holds some of the most fantastic artifacts from ancient Greek times.

 Areopagus